xhd0728/ClawXMemory/README.md

 http://127.0.0.1:39393/clawxmemory/
 ```

-### Port conflicts / custom port

-The default UI address is `http://127.0.0.1:39393/clawxmemory/`.
-If port `39393` is already occupied on your machine, explicitly set `uiPort` in the OpenClaw plugin config:
+If port `39393` is already in use on your machine, explicitly set `uiPort` in the OpenClaw plugin config:

 ```json
 {